 So get ready to fall in love, Toronto, with this solo retrospective on one of the most eminent living abstract artists.
 Rita Letendre: Fire & Light takes over the AGO’s Signy Eaton Gallery (where Anthony Caro’s Sculpture Laid Bare is currently on display until March 22) June 29 – September 17, filling the space with nearly 40 large-scale paintings spanning Letendre’s career.
 This exhibition, co-curated by Nanibush and Georgiana Uhlyarik, AGO Associate Curator of Canadian Art, will offer an overwhelming sensation for AGO-goers, both by the artworks and by Letendre’s undeniably fiery personality.
 Read the rest of this entry »

 One of the most iconic—and instantly recognizable—architectural features of Transformation AGO, a redesign by Frank Gehry completed in 2008, is the Allan Slaight and Emmanuelle Gattuso staircase.
-The Baroque-inspired staircase starts from the Level 2 walkway in the heart of the Gallery, and extends through the glass ceiling linking to Level 4 and 5 of the Contemporary Tower.
-The central location of the staircase helps visitors navigate the Gallery, often using it as a meeting point or a guide to the entrance and exit of the Gallery.
+The Baroque-inspired staircase starts from the Level 2 walkway in the heart of the AGO and extends through the glass ceiling linking to Level 4 and 5 of the Contemporary Tower.
+The central location of the staircase helps visitors navigate the museum, often using it as a meeting point or a guide to the entrance and exit of the building.

 Sir David Adjaye, Christi Belcourt, Junot Díaz, and Paul Gross unite on April 21 for AGO Creative Minds at Massey Hall, our provocative speaker series.